Bear Down, Nerd Up: Can the Bears give Caleb Williams more time to throw?

 Pinned ‘em

-Rookie punter Tory Taylor punted six times on Sunday and averaged 47.3 yards per punt, with a long of 57 yards.
-He downed two punts inside Houston’s 20-yard line.
-Through his first two games in the NFL, Taylor has downed five punts inside the 20.
+Rookie punter Tory Taylor punted six times Sunday and averaged 47.3 yards per punt, with a long of 57 yards.
+He had two punts downed inside Houston’s 20-yard line.
+Through his first two games in the NFL, Taylor has had five punts downed inside the 20.

-That ranks tied for third-most in the NFL through the first two games.
+That ranks tied for third in the NFL through the first two games.
 Denver’s Riley Dixon leads the NFL with seven.

-Last year, former Bears punter Trenton Gill downed only 18 punts inside the opponent’s 20-yard line in 17 games.
+Last year, former Bears punter Trenton Gill had only 18 punts downed inside the opponent’s 20-yard line in 17 games.